-This must be completed by Higher Logic, so reach out to our Support team to have the reCAPTCHA feature enabled on your site.
-To do so, create a case.
+This must be completed by Higher Logic.
+Create a case and request that our Support team enable the reCAPTCHA feature on your site.

 Step 2 - Add reCAPTCHA to your login page

-Once the feature has been enabled, it's time to add it to your login page.
+After the feature has been enabled, add it to your login page.

 - In the Admin Toolbar, click (or right click for a new tab) Edit Navigation.